mnhnielsen/mnhnielsen/README.md

 ### Hi there 👋
+I am currently studing Software Engineering at SDU and working part time at Bunker Holding Group IT
+- 🌱 I’m currently sharpening my .Net skills and learning more about distributed systems.
 <!--
 **mnhnielsen/mnhnielsen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.